The 5 regions in Champagne France

 Reims is the biggest city and capital of Champagne, France.
 Reims is easily accessible from Paris: 90 minutes by car and 45 minutes by TGV train.
 Champagne Tours from Paris can be booked in advance.

-Discover all the best the Champagne Region has to offer; the grapes, the soil, the winegrowers, wineries and ofcourse the best Champagne Houses to visit.
+Discover all the best the Champagne Region has to offer; the vineyard, the grapes, the soil, the winegrowers, wineries and ofcourse the best Champagne Houses to visit.
 Before visiting the Champagne Region, we advise you to book a Champagne Tour & Tasting in advance because availabilities are often limited.
 Suggestion: Try to visit a big Champagne House and a small Champagne House.
-Compare the different characters of Champagne, the cellar tour, tasting and explanation.
+Compare the different characters of Champagne, the cellar tour, champagne tasting and explanation.

 Champagne Houses in this part of Champagne France, The Montagne de Reims, situated between Reims and Épernay, can be visited throughout the whole year… read more

 Big and famous Champagne Houses such as Champagne Pommery and Maison Ruinart in Reims can be visited easily.

 Primary grape: Pinot Noir and a slightly smaller percentage of Chardonnay grapes and Pinot Meunier grapes.

 Primary villages: Reims, Ambonnay, Ay, Bouzy, Verzenay, Verzy

 Man who for centuries has actively used and in all different ways worked the soil has almost entirely shaped the landscape of the Vallée de la Marne… read more

 Primary villages: Mareuil-sur-Ay, (Pinot Noir),

 Dizy & Hautvillers (Pinot Noir and Pinot Meunier) and Ste-Gemme (Pinot Meunier)